massgravel/massgrave.dev/office_for_mac.md

 ## Latest Office 365 / 2021

 These links always download the latest files.
 The links are taken from the [official site](https://learn.microsoft.com/en-us/officeupdates/update-history-office-for-mac).
+Alternatively, you can check links [here](https://macadmins.software/) as well.

 | Application                  | Latest Installer Links                              |
 |---------------------------|---------------------------------------------|